 4. Every day is different.
 I was never really all that into working in an office environment.
 Possibly because a lot of those types of jobs can mean doing the same thing day after day.
 There are definitely similarities to each wedding day and you come to learn to anticipate what might happen next, but there are always so many unique things about each wedding and it keeps me on my toes!
 I also rarely spend every single weekday doing the same work.
 I’m spending time working on social media strategies one day, blogging the next, preparing my taxes, emailing with clients, packaging gifts, designing albums, bookkeeping, etc. There’s always something different to do!
 You can never be too bored!

 7. It allows me the freedom and flexibility of making my own schedule.
 I love being able to manage my workload the way I want to during the weekdays!
 I love being able to go to the gym during the day when it’s quieter or have lunch with my mom or another fellow entrepreneur if the opportunity arises.
 I like being able to travel without having to use vacation days.
-I also really appreciate the fact that one day when we have kids, I can be at home with them more during the week and still have a career that I love.
+I also really appreciate the fact that one day when I have a family and have kids, I can be at home with them more during the week and still have a fulfilling career that I love.
 Wanting to create my life in this really intentional way was a huge catalyst for starting my business and one that helps set the tone for the way I do things now.

 8. I actually really love running my business on the back end.
 I think a lot of creative people struggle as business owners because they don’t have the mentality that you need to run your own business.
 I’m kind of odd in that I love to do creative things, such as (obviously) photography, but I am also really analytical and business minded.
 I love blogging, bookkeeping, marketing, etc. I love planning out my goals and figuring out how to accomplish them.
 I think I’m so lucky to have a job that lets me work both parts of my brain!